 In fact The Losers’ Club needs a better leader than good ole Bill, his obsession with finding his dead brother makes him check his brain at the door; at one point in the movie he convinces the group to go into that creepy ass house, the one that apparently contains some ancient evil, and he doesn’t even suggest maybe getting a weapon or two?
 That kind of leadership you can do without.
-I will admit that he wasn’t the only one of the group to make questionable decisions, it did seem like every minute or two some kid wandered off alone, but as a leader he just doesn’t measure up.
+I will admit that he wasn’t the only one of the group to make questionable decisions, it did seem like every minute or two some kid wandered off alone, but as a leader, he just doesn’t measure up.

 But is the film scary?
 Freed from the constraints of network television not only is this film chock full of spine-tingling chills and jumps scares (not too many but just enough) it will have you on the edge of your seat and tossing your popcorn into the air.
 One factor to mention is that in most movies we tend not to see too much of “children in danger” but as this movie is about a creature that literally feeds on children (and their fear) that is what we get and we get it in spades.
 We also get more than just monster on child violence as there is the aforementioned creepy dad, who makes Beverly’s life a living hell, but then we also have the local bad boys, led by sociopathic Henry Bowers (Nicholas Hamilton), who hound our heroes at every turn because an ancient evil isn’t enough on their plate.
-Both the book and the movie are about fear and how children manage to deal with it; whether that fear stems from a horrible home life or headless ghosts who wants to see if you will “Float down here too.” it’s all stuff that Pennywise can use as ammo to fill his larder.
+Both the book and the movie are about fear and how children manage to deal with it; whether that fear stems from a horrible home life or headless ghosts who want to see if you will “Float down here too.” it’s all stuff that Pennywise can use as ammo to fill his larder.

-I’d say fans of Stephen King and the book It may be sad that somethings didn’t make the cut; I myself was surprised that not only was there no werewolf but also no mummy, gill-man or Frankenstein’s monster, maybe they were afraid of infringing on Universals Dark Universe, but that Muschietti left out the cosmic turtle I kind of half expected and of course I knew going in that there was no way in hell we’d get the sewer orgy with the kids.
+I’d say fans of Stephen King and the book It may be a trifle sad that somethings didn’t make the cut; I myself was surprised that not only was there no werewolf but also no mummy, gill-man or Frankenstein’s monster, maybe they were afraid of infringing on Universals Dark Universe, but that Muschietti left out the cosmic turtle I kind of half expected and of course I knew going in that there was no way in hell we’d get the sewer orgy with the kids.
 This is easily the best horror film I’ve seen this year, the suspense and scares hit all the right notes and the cast of kids were bar none fantastic.
 I can’t recommend this enough and let’s all hope that part two is just as good and breaks the curse of the mini-series.